 Loews Hotels & Co has invested, and expects to continue to invest, in hotel properties or businesses through ownership interests in partnerships and joint ventures.
-Partners and joint venturers often have shared control over the operation of the property or business.
-Therefore, the operation of such properties or businesses is subject to inherent risk due to the shared nature of the enterprise and the need to reach agreements on material matters.
+Partners and joint venturers often have shared control over the operation of the property or businesses.
+Therefore, the operation of such properties or businesses is subject to inherent risk due to the shared nature of the enterprise and the need to reach agreements on material matters, including matters that may impact taxes or have other significant financial consequences.
 In addition, investments with other investors may involve risks such as the possibility that the partner or joint venturer might become bankrupt or not have the financial resources to meet its obligations, or have economic or business interests or goals that are inconsistent with Loews Hotels & Co's business interests or goals.
-Further, Loews Hotels & Co may be unable to take action without the approval of its partners or joint venturers could take actions binding on the property without the consent of Loews Hotels & Co.
-Additionally, should a partner or joint venturer become bankrupt, Loews Hotels & Co could become liable for its share of liabilities.
+Further, Loews Hotels & Co may be unable to take action without the approval of its partners or joint venturers, or its partners or joint venturers could take actions binding on the property without the consent of Loews Hotels & Co.
+Additionally, should a partner or joint venturer become bankrupt or otherwise fail to honor its financial obligations, Loews Hotels & Co could become liable for its share of liabilities.